Ranch Steak: Its Location, Other Names, and Flavor Profile

 What Are the Other Names for Ranch Steak?

-Here are some of the most popular other names for ranch steak:
+Here are some of the most popular other names for ranch steak in the United States:

 Where Does Ranch Steak Come From on a Cow?

-Ranch steak comes from the chuck primal area of the cow, specifically the clod heart roast.
-The meat from this area is usually very lean and tough but has a strong beefy flavor.
+Ranch steak comes from the chuck primal area of the cow.
+Butchers cut it from the clod heart roast, which is naturally lean and tough but has a nice beefy flavor.

 ranch steak location on cow